-Struggling with addiction is an exhausting uphill battle that ironically, will only perpetuate your downfall the longer you wait to get help.
+Struggling with addiction is an exhausting uphill battle that will only get harder the longer you wait to get help.
 Maybe you’ve considered getting addiction treatment before, but you’ve been putting it off because you don’t want to take time off from work.
 Maybe you've thought, “Well I must not be that bad, if I still am employed.”
-False.
-Addiction is a serious disease that will ravage your life — and will cause you to lose your job — IF you don’t seek professional treatment for it.
-It’s illegal for you to be fired if you take it upon yourself to seek substance abuse treatment.
+Unfortunately, that may just be your addiction talking.
+Addiction is a serious disease that will ravage your life — and cause you to lose your job — if you don’t get help.
+What's more, in most cases it’s illegal for you to be fired if you take it upon yourself to seek substance abuse treatment.
 If you want to get sober and keep your job, here are a few tips on how to approach your company’s human resources department about seeking addiction treatment.

 Speak To People In Recovery

-If you’re considering seeking addiction treatment, a helpful tip is to ask advice from others in recovery themselves.
+If you’re considering seeking addiction treatment, a helpful tip is to ask for advice from others in recovery themselves.
 Asking about the personal experiences of those who were once in the position you're in now will help you start to talking about your substance abuse problem and also get advice.
-Admitting to someone else that you are struggling with addiction will take a weight off of your chest and make it a little easier to talk about when you approach HR about taking a leave of absence.
-Give our caring admissions team, Matt, Brian, and Ashlee a call.
-They’ve been in your shoes and will not only lend an ear, but provide sound advice!
+Admitting to someone else that you are struggling with addiction will take a weight off of your shoulders and make it a little easier to talk about when you approach HR about taking a leave of absence.
+Maybe there's someone in your office or your circle of friends who has gotten treatment in the past?
+If not, give our caring admissions team, Matt, Brian, and Ashlee a call.
+They’ve been in your shoes and can lend an ear or provide any advice you may need.

-How to Approach Human Resources About Your Addiction
+How to Approach Human Resources About Your Drug or Alcohol Addiction

 If you’re currently employed and are planning to take a leave of absence to get professional treatment, let your human resources representative know beforehand.
 (Ghosting your work isn't the answer.)
 Email and schedule a time to meet with them instead of slipping into their office casually.
 This way you’ll be able to prepare yourself for what you’re going to say — and how much you’re going to tell them.